Eastern Orthodoxy in North America: Churches belonging to the Assembly of Canonical Orthodox Bishops of the United States

 This is a list of all canonical Eastern Orthodox churches in the United States.
-They all form the Assembly of Canonical Orthodox Bishops of the United States of America.
+Most of them, with exception to Macedonian Orthodox Church, form the Assembly of Canonical Orthodox Bishops of the United States of America.
 These churches are in full communion with one another, and are all officially recognized by one another.
 The Orthodox Church in America is regarded as canonical and is in full communion with all the other groups, but its self-governance is questioned.

-There may be as many as seven million people in the United States who self-identify as Orthodox due to ethnicity or being baptized as children.
+As of 2020, according to the World Christian Database and World Christian Encyclopedia, published by Edinburgh University Press, there may be as many as 5,460,000 million people in the United States who self-identify as Orthodox due to ethnicity or who were baptized in an Eastern Orthodox church.
 They may also be married in the church and baptize their children in the church, but they remain unknown to parishes and do not participate in church life.
 Many recent immigrants who have come to America also self-identify as Orthodox, but never participate in church life.
 The table below does not include either of these categories, limiting itself to those Orthodox believers who attend parish churches at least often enough to be counted in the official parish statistics.
 They are listed as "adherents."
 The "regular attendees" are the number of people who attend church on a typical Sunday.

 The listing is according to canonical position in the order of the diptychs (the ceremonial rankings of jurisdictions within the Orthodox Church).
 For each North American branch (archdiocese or diocese), the table also lists the jurisdiction of which it is part.
 The Orthodox Church in America is a jurisdiction onto itself.